Midas-Technologies-AG/MelonApp/Modules/multiManager/README.md

 ## available fucntions

-  addOwnerMSW,
-  confirmMSW,
-  executeMSW,
-  beginSetupMSW,
-  completeSetupMSW,
-  makeOrderMSW,
-  takeOrderMSW,
-  cancelOrderMSW,
+  - addOwnerMSW
+  - confirmMSW
+  - executeMSW
+  - beginSetupMSW
+  - completeSetupMSW
+  - makeOrderMSW
+  - takeOrderMSW
+  - cancelOrderMSW
-  returnAssetToVaultMSW
+  - returnAssetToVaultMSW
+  - redeemMSW

 Check the inputs at `multiManager/MMmodule/multiManagerModule.js`.

-Checkout `runPoC.js` or run `node runPoC` for testing if everything is set up well.
+Checkout `runPoC.js` or run `node runPoC` for testing if everything is set up well or go to `documentation` for detailed information.

 ## environment settings